rindeal/SQLite3-Encryption/README.md

 #### Steps

-1. [Download snapshot of this repository](repo-dl), unzip and open it
+1. [Download snapshot of this repository][repo-dl], unzip and open it
 2. Run `premake.bat` or `premake4.bat`
 3. The script should generate a solution file (_.sln_) in the project root dir, open it in VS as usual and upgrade the solution when needed, eg. if you have VS2013 and the script created VS2012 solution (automatic prompt or `Project -> Upgrade Solution`)
 4. `Build -> Configuration Manager` and choose configurations and platforms you want to build